Mette Kusk Gillespie

 Field of work

-I teach an introductory course in geology and a bachelor course in applied geophysics.
-In addition, I contribute towards a course in glaciology at UNIS, Svalbard (AG325/AG825).
+I teach a bachelor course in applied geophysics and conduct mountain and glacier field trips for international students.
+In addition, I act as program coordinator for the bachelor program in geology and geohazards at HVL, and contribute towards a course in glaciology at UNIS, Svalbard (AG325/AG825).

 - Introduction to geology